-If you’ve been placed on the medical school waitlist, then you should submit a letter of interest (or letter of intent) in early May.
+If you’ve been placed on the medical school waitlist, then you should submit a letter of interest (or letter of intent) as soon as you are notified that you have been placed on the waitlist.
 Most medical schools require that students notify them of their decision by mid-April.
 Selection committees will be deliberating over who to accept from the waitlist if they do not have a full class by the end of April.
-Submitting a letter of interest by May would fit well into the admissions timeline—since they may be in the process of considering your application for acceptance at this time.
+Submit a letter of interest as soon as possible —since they may be in the process of considering your application for acceptance.

 So let’s dive right in!
 What can you do to create a strong, compelling letter of interest?